Naples: Subterranean Naples

 Underneath Naples lies a series of caves and structures created by centuries of mining, and the city rests atop a major geothermal zone.
 There are also several ancient Greco-Roman reservoirs dug out from the soft tufo stone on which, and from which, much of the city is built.
 Approximately 1 km of the many kilometres of tunnels under the city can be visited from the Napoli Sotteranea, situated in the historic centre of the city in Via dei Tribunali.
 This system of tunnels and cisterns underlies most of the city and lies approximately 30 m below ground level.
 During World War II, these tunnels were used as air-raid shelters, and there are inscriptions on the walls depicting the suffering endured by the refugees of that era.

 There are large catacombs in and around the city, and other landmarks such as the Piscina Mirabilis, the main cistern serving the Bay of Naples during Roman times.

-Several archeological excavations are also present; they revealed in San Lorenzo Maggiore the macellum of Naples, and in Santa Chiara, the biggest thermal complex of the city in Roman times.
+Several archaeological excavations are also present; they revealed in San Lorenzo Maggiore the macellum of Naples, and in Santa Chiara, the biggest thermal complex of the city in Roman times.

 Parks, gardens, villas, fountains and stairways

 Of the various public parks in Naples, the most prominent are the Villa Comunale, which was built by the Bourbon king Ferdinand IV in the 1780s; the park was originally a "Royal Garden", reserved for members of the royal family, but open to the public on special holidays.
 The Bosco di Capodimonte, the city's largest green space, served as a royal hunting reserve.
 The Park has 16 additional historical buildings, including residences, lodges, churches, fountains, statues, orchards and woods.

 Another important park is the Parco Virgiliano, which looks towards the tiny volcanic islet of Nisida; beyond Nisida lie Procida and Ischia.
 Parco Virgiliano was named after Virgil, the classical Roman poet and Latin writer who is thought to be entombed nearby.
-Naples is noted for its numerous stately villas, fountains and stairways, such as the Neoclassical Villa Floridiana, the Fountain of Neptune and the Pedamentina stairways.
+Naples is noted for its numerous stately villas, fountains and stairways, such as the Neoclassical Villa Floridiana, the Fountain of Neptune and the Pedamentina stairway.